 can be trained to run a telehandler.
 Finally, telehandlers are more versatile than cranes, so they can be used for other tasks on your jobsite.

-Why choose one?
+Why choose a Telescopic Handler?

+You want a cost-effective solution.
 One telehandler can perform a wide variety of material handling tasks with simple changes of attachments.

+You need to “pick and carry” materials.
 Telehandlers offer an efficient way to move materials around the jobsite quickly.

+You need access over obstacles.
 Telehandlers combine excellent lift capacity with height and forward reach to place material where it’s needed.

+You’re working in outdoor, rough-terrain conditions.
 These machines climb hills and power through rough terrain with four-wheel drive and four-wheel steering.

-Offering six models, Genie® telehandlers have a maximum load capacity of 5,500 to 15,000 lb (2,495 kg to 6,804 kg), a working height of up to 56 ft 10 in (17.32 m) and horizontal reach of up to 42 ft (12.8 m) (model dependent).
+With a wide range models, Genie® telehandlers have a maximum load capacity of 5,500 to 15,000 lb (2,495 kg to 6,804 kg), a working height of up to 56 ft 10 in (17.32 m) and horizontal reach of up to 42 ft (12.8 m) (model dependent).